 Clean your computer regularly

-Cleaning your computer on a regular basis can help keep it running smoothly and help maintain its performance.
+Cleaning your computer regularly can help keep it running smoothly and help maintain its performance.

-Once or twice a month, remember to clean your computer’s:
+Once or twice a month, remember to clean:

 - USB ports.

 Dust and particles from the air can accumulate on your computer’s internal components, causing them to overheat and malfunction.